zroger/zroger.github.io/_posts/2013-08-22-apache-in-the-foreground.md

 included with Composer.

-2. At the time, I'm still primarily running PHP 5.3 to match the production version of the most of the projects.
+2. At the time, I'm still primarily running PHP 5.3 to match the production version of some projects.
 I'll be investigating the use of PHP 5.4's built-in webserver at some point.
-Nonetheless, it's still nice to have full use of `.htaccess` in my local environment.
+Nonetheless, it's still nice to have full use of Apache in my local environment, especially for projects like Drupal that make use of a `.htaccess` file.